Umbel convexity and the geometry of trees: Concluding remarks and open problems

 \begin{prob} Does $(\bH(\omega_\banX),\sd_{cc})$ admit an equivalent quasi-metric satisfying the $p$-umbel inequality whenever $\banX$ has property $(\beta_p)$?
 More generally, is $(\bH(\omega_\banX),\sd_{cc})$ umbel $p$-convex whenever $\banX$ has property $(\beta_p)$? \end{prob}

-The scale-invariant parallelogram inequality defining uniform $p$-convexity in Banach spaces has a natural analog in Heisenberg groups, and the proof of Theorem \ref{thm:Heisenberg} goes through establishing this inequality.
+The scale-invariant parallelogram convexity inequality \eqref{eq:UCmod} defining $p$-uniform convexity in Banach spaces has a natural analogue in Heisenberg groups, and the proof of Theorem \ref{thm:Heisenberg} goes through establishing this inequality.
 The difficulty in adapting the proof to solve Problem \ref{prob:Heisenbergumbel} exactly lies in the fact that no scale-invariant ``parallelogram" inequality exists for property $(\beta_p)$.

-The reason why $\bH(\ell_2)$ cannot be Markov $q$-convex for any $q<4$ comes from the fact that certain Laakso graphs, which are known not to have non-trivial Markov convexity, can be embedded well enough in $\bH(\bR)$, and hence in $\bH(\ell_2)$.
-It seems possible that Laakso or diamond graph constructions could have non-trivial fork cotype and thus fork cotype would be a metric invariant capable of picking up the difference between trees and diamond like structures.
-It is worth pointing out that it was proved by Ostrovskii \cite{Ostrovskii14} (see also \cite{LNOO18}) that diamond graphs do not embed bi-Lipschitzly into binary trees.
+The reason why $\bH(\ell_2)$ cannot be Markov $p$-convex for any $p<4$ comes from the fact that certain Laakso graphs, which are known not to have non-trivial Markov convexity, can be embedded well enough in $\bH(\bR)$, and hence in $\bH(\ell_2)$.
+It seems possible that Laakso or diamond graph constructions could have non-trivial infrasup-fork convexity and thus infrasup-fork convexity would be a metric invariant capable of preventing bi-Lipschitz embeddings of trees into diamond like structures.
+It is worth pointing out that it was proved by Ostrovskii \cite{Ostrovskii14} (see also \cite{LNOO18}) that binary trees do not embed equi-bi-Lipschitzly into diamond graphs.
+Note also that diamond convexity is a metric invariant that prevents bi-Lipschitz embeddings of diamond or Laakso graphs into trees, since it was proved in \cite{EMN} that trees are diamond $2$-convex.

 \begin{prob} Let $\gra G_k$ be one of the following graphs: the diamond graph $\dia_k$, the Laakso graph $\sL_k$, or their countably branching versions $\dia^\omega_k$ and $\sL^\omega_k$, respectivelly.
-Are the parameters $\sup_{k\in \bN} C^f_p(\gra G_k)$, $\sup_{k\in \bN} C^u_p(\gra G_k)$, or $\sup_{k\in \bN} \Pi^u_p(\gra G_k)$ finite for some $p<\infty$? \end{prob}
+Are the parameters $\sup_{k\in \bN} \Pi^{isf}_p(\gra G_k)$, $\sup_{k\in \bN} \Pi^{isu}_p(\gra G_k)$, or $\sup_{k\in \bN} \Pi^u_p(\gra G_k)$ finite for some $p<\infty$? \end{prob}

-It would be very interesting to exhibit examples of metric spaces that admit an equivalent metric satisfying the relaxed $q$-fork inequality but with no equivalent metric satisfying the $q$-tripod inequality.
-In light of Theorem \ref{thm:Heisenberg}, Proposition 2.3 in \cite{Li16} (or the proof of Theorem \ref{thm:Sean}), and the discussion above, a natural candidate for $q=2$ is the infinite Heisenberg group.
+It would be very interesting to exhibit examples of metric spaces that admit an equivalent metric satisfying the infrasup $p$-fork inequality but with no equivalent metric satisfying the $p$-fork inequality.
+In light of Theorem \ref{thm:Heisenberg}, Proposition 2.3 in \cite{Li16} (or the proof of Theorem \ref{thm:Sean}), and the discussion above, a natural candidate for $p=2$ is the infinite Heisenberg group.